Weather and Climate Prediction

 - Prerequisites: MATH 124-126, PHYS 121-122, and ONE of the following ATMS 101,111,211,301; ASTR 150,321; or ESS 201.

-- Purpose of the course: To develop i) an understanding of how numerical weather and climate models work, ii) an ability to run the numerical weather and climate model and analyze simulation output, iii) a capability to understand and modify the model source code.
+- Purpose of the course: To develop i) an understanding of how numerical weather and climate models work, ii) an ability to run the numerical weather and climate model and analyze simulation output, and to understand and modify the model source code.

 - Textbook: No textbook.
 Reading materials will be given in the class if necessary.